saasbook/hw-rails-intro/docs/part_2.md

 Make sure that you don't break the sorted-column functionality you added previously!
-That is, sorting by column headers should still work, and if the user then clicks the "Movie Title" column header to sort by movie title, the displayed results should both be sorted but do not need to be limited by the checked ratings (we'll get to that in part 3).
+That is, sorting by column headers should still work, and if the user then clicks the "Movie Title" column header to sort by movie title, the displayed results should be sorted but do not need to be limited by the checked ratings (we'll get to that in part 3).

 If the user checks (say) **G** and **PG** and then redisplays the list, the